peteroupc/peteroupc.github.io/morealg.md

 This section has mathematical proofs showing which kinds of algebraic functions (functions that can be a solution of a system of polynomial equations) can be simulated with a pushdown automaton (a state machine with a stack).

-A _pushdown automaton_ has a finite set of _states_ and a finite set of _stack symbols_, one of which is called EMPTY.
+A _pushdown automaton_ has a finite set of _states_ and a finite set of _stack symbols_, one of which is called EMPTY, and takes a biased coin.
 It starts with a given state and its stack starts with EMPTY.
 On each iteration:

 - The automaton flips the coin.
 - Based on the coin flip (HEADS or TAILS), the current state, and the top stack symbol, it moves to a new state (or keeps it unchanged) and replaces the top stack symbol with zero, one or two symbols.
 Thus, there are three kinds of _transition rules_: